MEC0134/Noteness/README.md

 ## Intro

 #### A sleek and modern note taking application designed wtih on computer users in mind but still usable by users with smaller screens.
-(Database integration will be made at a later stage)

 ## Logo